-La Crosse Jail Ministry offers individual spiritual direction, counseling, and rehabilitative support to inmates.
+La Crosse Jail Ministry offers inmates spiritual direction, rehabilitative support, and connections to faith communities.

 After serving in administrative positions at Viterbo College for 26 years, S. Mynette Gross began a new career in parish ministry at St. James Parish in La Crosse.
 She gradually learned that some families had members in the County Jail who had no connection with their churches or any opportunities for spiritual growth.
 After talking about this with Fr.
 Bernard McGarty in 1983, they decided to begin a ministry for people in jail.
 “Our first purpose was to have a balanced jail ministry,” McGarty said, “one that didn’t favor one denomination over another.”
 (From an undated La Crosse Tribune article by Gayda Hollnagel) Fortunately, they had the support of Sheriff Sylvia Boma for this ministry.